uppGrad/uppgrad.github.io/README.md

-# UpGrad
+# UppGrad

-A website for the UpGrad senior project
+A website for the UppGrad senior project

 dev:
 npm install && npm run dev